Jon D. Sohn

 - For several energy companies, providing government affairs and regulatory advice on strategic engagement with the Congress emphasizing the Senate Energy & Natural Resources Committee, the Executive Branch with emphasis on EPA matters and dialogue with non-governmental stakeholders.

-- Advising a clean tech start-up company on access to bilateral and multilateral investment opportunities and international carbon markets.
+- Advising a clean tech start-up company on access to Department of Energy programs as well as bilateral and multilateral investment opportunities.

 - For a series of industrial sector clients, providing counsel on compliance with the Securities & Exchange Commission’s “Conflict Minerals” disclosure rule.

 - For a global non-governmental organization, providing strategic counsel on international climate change finance policy strategies with bilateral and multilateral institutions including the World Bank, UN Green Climate Fund as well as private sources of capital.